clausehound/clausehound-blog/content/blog/edac-inc-v-tullo-1999-canlii-14868-sc/index.md

 author: info@clausehound.com
 tags: ["Confidentiality","Employment Agreement","Confidential Information","Non-competition","Confidentiality Agreement","info@clausehound.com"]
 date: 2017-06-01 13:54:54
-description: "MISUSE OF CONFIDENTIAL INFORMATION DID NOT RESULT IN DAMAGES

-Edac Inc. v.
-Tullo 1999 CanLII 14868 (ON SC)

-Before resigning from his senior management employment position with the plaintiff, an emplo..."
+description: "This article looks into the Edac Inc. v.
+Tullo case to determine whether the improper disclosure of confidential information always results in damages."
 ---

 ### Misuse of Confidential Information did not Result in Damages

 Before resigning from his senior management employment position with the plaintiff, an employee disclosed confidential information to a third party during a written job interview.
 The employee then took an employment position with a former supplier of the plaintiff, and began arranging sales to the plaintiff’s customers.
 The court held that the employee had both a **common law and contractual obligation of confidentiality**.
 However, the improper disclosure of confidential information caused no actual harm, and in the absence of a non-competition restriction, the employee made no improper use of the customer lists.